phantom0174/SQCS_bot/README.md

 <br>

 ## 🔧 Developer
-- Programed and run by phantom0174
+- Programed and run by phantom0174, made with ❤️️
 - Contributors: @qiaoyi213

 ## 📜 Event update